- About St.Brigid’s NS

 Published on February 20, 2018Read More

-The following CORRESPONDENCE will further reassure parents that the Wi-Fi in the school is correctly installed and safe to use.
+The following CORRESPONDENCE will further reassure parents that the WIFI in the SCHOOL is CORRECTLY INSTALLED and SAFE TO USE.

-1. HERE for Correspondence with Department of Education and Skills (DES) / Professional Development Services for Teachers (PDST)
+1. Click HERE for Correspondence with Department of Education and Skills (DES) / Professional Development Services for Teachers (PDST)

 Published onRead More

-2. Click HERE for Response from Department of Communications, Climate Action and Environment
+2. Click HERE for response from Department of Communications, Climate Action and Environment

 Published onRead More

-INTERNET SAFETY DAY was on the 6th February.
 Click on THIS link to download some helpful suggestions for keeping your child safe online from Cyber Safe Ireland.